thorstensson/folio-2025/README.md

 # Portfolio, first push

 Repo for my upcoming portfolio.
-This is early work in progress; expect a 'full' folio early April.
+This is early work in progress; a 'full' folio arrives early April.
 For the early April release, expect to see sections: Home, Work, Photography, and Contact.
 Later on in April, there will also come a blog session, where I will write about just about anything: code, life, art.

 Toolbox: VSCode, GraphQL, Hygraph, Nuxt, Pixi 8, Lenis, GSAP.